tinybirdco/use-case-real-time-anomaly-detection/content/z-score.md

 * `stddev` is the standard deviation of the data within the same window.

 Currently, this Pipe is based on two time windows:
-1) First, the statistics are calculated across the `_stats_time_window_minutes` interval.
+1) First, the statistics are calculated across the `stats_time_window_minutes` interval.
-2) Second, anomalies are scanned for using the `_detect_window_seconds` interval.
+2) Second, anomalies are scanned for using the `detect_window_seconds` interval.

-Below the `zscore_multiplier defaults to 3, and this parameter is one to experiment with.
+Below the `zscore_multiplier defaults to 2, and this parameter is one to experiment with.

 Note: